Vinappenzeller/PortfolioWebsite/README.md

 # The Project
 Create a Website which summarizes the most important Information about me.
-Use it to find an internship for my 4th year of the IMS.
+Use it to find an internship for my school.
 # Technologies used
 - ReactJS
 - Vite